swiftlang/swift-evolution/proposals/NNNN-package-registry-publish.md

 ## Future directions

+### Support encrypted private keys

+Private keys are encrypted typically.
+SwiftPM commands that have private key as input, such as `package sign` and `package-registry publish`, should support reading encrypted private key.
+This could mean modifying the command to prompt user for the passphrase if needed, and adding a `--private-key-passphrase` option to the command for non-interactive/automation use-cases.

 ### Transitive trust

-SwiftPM's Trust on First Use (TOFU) mitigation could be further improved by including fingerprint and signature information in `Package.resolved` (or another similar file), which then gets included in the package content.
+SwiftPM's trust on first use (TOFU) mitigation could be further improved by including fingerprint and signature information in `Package.resolved` (or another similar file), which then gets included in the package content.
 Including such security metadata would allow distributing information about